slingr-stack/google-drive-package/README.md

 var response = pkg.googledrive.api.patch('/files/:fileId/comments/:commentId/replies/:replyId')
 ```

-Please take a look at the documentation of the [HTTP service](https://github.com/slingr-stack/http-service)
+Please refer to the documentation of the [HTTP service](https://github.com/slingr-stack/http-service)
 for more information about generic requests.

 ## Events

 ### Webhook

-Incoming webhook events will be automatically captured by the default listener named `Catch HTTP google drive events`, which can be found below the `Scripts` section.
+Incoming webhook events are automatically captured by the default listener named `Catch HTTP google drive events`, which can be found below the `Scripts` section.
 Alternatively, you have the option to create a new package listener.
 For more information, please refer to the [Listeners Documentation](https://platform-docs.slingr.io/dev-reference/data-model-and-logic/listeners/).
 Please take a look at the google drive documentation of the [Webhooks](https://developers.google.com/drive/api/guides/push?hl=es-419) for more information.

 ## Dependencies
 * HTTP Service (Latest Version)